Watchdog Timer

 • Once enabled, cannot be disabled

-• An optional early interrupt feature can generate an interrupt at a programmable time before the watchdog timeout
+• Optional early interrupt that can generate an interrupt at a programmable time before watchdog timeout

 The SWDG clock and function enable diagram is illustrated below.